IMCS-Bioinformatics/HiCCliqueGraphs/README.md

 ## Analysis of segments using Encode and Ensembl
 Scripts to analyze the graph segments using additional biological data can be found in [processDifferentDB](./processDifferentDB)

+## Analysis of gene and FANTOM5 expressions in cCRE cliques
+Scripts for our ICCBB 2024 submission where we explore expressions of genes and FANTOM5 profiles in different topological elements can be found in [encodeCcreCliqueExpressions](./encodeCcreCliqueExpressions)

 ## Funding
 This work is supported by the Latvian Council of Science project lzp-2021/1-0236